Skip to content

 Enquire Here

 Ready to navigate the complexities of modern leadership and propel your career forward?
-De Montfort University (DMU) and NSIRC have partnered to create a unique apprenticeship with an MBA top-up option that provides high-quality professional development focused on the demands and dynamic situations experienced by modern executives.
+De Montfort University (DMU) and NSIRC have partnered to create a unique executive education opportunity with an MBA top-up option, providing high-quality professional development focused on the demands and dynamic situations experienced by modern executives.

-Considered for professional strategic leaders, this postgraduate diploma aims to provide learning that supports strategic leadership, high-level decision making and consideration of the future of work.
+Considered for professional strategic leaders, this postgraduate diploma aims to provide learning that supports strategic leadership, high-level decision-making, and the consideration of the future of work, all to create more effective leaders.

-It nurtures a diverse and novel management knowledge base, enabling successful apprentices to improve strategic thinking and develop the analytical and critical thinking skills necessary to solve problems and lead complex change.
+It nurtures a diverse and novel management knowledge base, enabling successful apprentices to improve strategic thinking and develop the analytical and critical thinking skills necessary for great leaders to solve problems and lead complex change.

 The programme is funded by the apprenticeship levy and offers both the employee and employer to benefit from the levy funding to upgrade leadership and development.